Ohio Probate Lawyers

 What does a probate lawyer do in Ohio?

-A probate lawyer helps with court filings, estate administration, executor duties, asset transfers, creditor issues, beneficiary notices, and disputes involving wills, inheritance, or fiduciary misconduct.
+A probate lawyer helps with court filings, estate administration, executor duties, asset transfers, creditor issues, beneficiary notices, probate deadlines, and disputes involving wills, inheritance, fiduciary misconduct, or power-of-attorney abuse.

 When should I contact a probate attorney?

-You should consider contacting a probate attorney when a loved one has passed away, you have been named executor, beneficiaries are disputing the estate, assets are missing, a will may be invalid, or probate deadlines are approaching.
+You should consider contacting a probate attorney when a loved one has passed away, you have been named executor, beneficiaries are disputing the estate, assets are missing, creditor claims are creating problems, a will may be invalid, or probate deadlines are approaching.

 Can a probate lawyer help with disputes between heirs?

 Yes.
-Probate lawyers often help resolve inheritance disputes, will contests, executor misconduct claims, beneficiary conflicts, and other contested estate matters.
+Probate lawyers often help resolve inheritance disputes, will contests, beneficiary conflicts, executor misconduct claims, fiduciary disputes, and other contested estate matters.

 Do all estates in Ohio need probate?

 Not always.
-Whether probate is required depends on how assets were titled, whether beneficiaries were named, and the size and structure of the estate.
+Whether probate is required depends on how assets were titled, whether beneficiary designations exist, whether assets were jointly owned, and the size and structure of the estate.

 What is the difference between probate administration and probate litigation?

 Probate administration involves managing the ordinary court process after someone dies.
-Probate litigation involves a dispute, such as a will contest, an executor misconduct claim, an inheritance conflict, or a disagreement between beneficiaries.
+Probate litigation involves a dispute, such as a will contest, executor misconduct claim, inheritance conflict, fiduciary dispute, or disagreement between beneficiaries.

 Get Legal Help for Probate Disputes and Estate Matters

-Heban, Murphree & Lewandowski, LLC represents clients in Rossford, Toledo, Northwest Ohio, and statewide probate matters involving estate administration, will contests, inheritance disputes, fiduciary misconduct, and power of attorney abuse.
+Heban, Murphree & Lewandowski, LLC represents clients in Ohio probate matters involving estate administration, will contests, inheritance disputes, fiduciary misconduct, creditor issues, probate deadlines, and power of attorney abuse.

 Or call (419) 662-3100 to discuss your situation.